Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Pairwise Comparison: WorldCollege Dataset

-Figure \ref{fig:world_coll} presents the selection results for pairs of colleges with significant preference differences.
-As the figure shows, our method tends to select pairs located further from the diagonal with higher frequency than those closer to it.
-This indicates that our method effectively identifies university pairs with substantial QS ranking differences, which are more likely to represent true discoveries.
-For instance, our method identified the pairs Massachusetts Institute of Technology (MIT) (QS rank 1) and Osaka University (QS rank 63), and MIT (1) and Tohoku University (75), both exhibiting large ranking gaps.
-Other examples include Stanford University (2) and Lund University (73), and Harvard University (3) and Korea Advanced Institute of Science and Technology (47).
-These findings support the effectiveness of our approach in uncovering university pairs with notable differences in global academic standing.

-To further illustrate our method's selection tendencies, Figure \ref{fig:col_prob_sampled} presents a frequency plot displaying the selection frequencies of pairs against their QS ranking differences.
-The figure clearly shows an increasing trend in selection frequency as the QS ranking difference between pairs grows.
-This further validates our claim that our method tends to select university pairs with significant QS ranking differences and likely maintains a low False Discovery Rate (FDR).
-More specifically, our method consistently detects connections between colleges exhibiting substantial differences in their global rankings.
-For instance, connections between the Massachusetts Institute of Technology (rank 1) and Osaka University (rank 63), or Harvard University (rank 3) and Tohoku University (rank 75), were detected in 73 and 89 out of 100 experiments, respectively.
-The detected connections frequently involve pairs with rank differences exceeding 60, demonstrating our method's particular sensitivity and effectiveness in uncovering relationships between institutions with large rank differences.
+Figure \ref{fig:col_prob_sampled} presents the selection frequency from 100 runs of our method, showing a clear positive correlation with the QS ranking difference between pairs.
+This trend demonstrates that our method effectively identifies university pairs with significant ranking gaps, which suggests a low false discovery rate.
+For instance, connections between colleges with large rank differences, such as Massachusetts Institute of Technology (1) and Osaka University (63), or Harvard University (rank 3) and Tohoku University (rank 75), were detected in 73 and 89 out of 100 experiments respectively.
+The consistent selection of pairs with rank differences over 60 underscores the method's sensitivity in uncovering substantial disparities.